lorossi/customdataclass/README.md

 To compute the coverage, simply run the following commands from the root folder of the project:

--`coverage run -m unittest discover -s ./tests -p "test*.py"` -`coverage report -m` to see the report in the terminal -`coverage html` to see format the report in HTML and see it in the browser
+- `coverage run -m unittest discover -s ./tests -p "test*.py"`
+- `coverage report -m` to see the report in the terminal
+- `coverage html` to see format the report in HTML and see it in the browser

 ## Documentation